kylemanna/blog.kylemanna.com/_posts/2015-05-02-samsung-840-evo-ssd--linux--firwmare-update.md

 It's worth mentioning that `dm-cache`/`lvmcache` is thrashing that SSD after I took my SSD cached logical volume out of `cleaner` policy and back to `mq` policy.
 Eitherway, the device shouldn't timeout SATA commands even if it is busy.

 Time to double check that my daily back-ups are operating as expected.

+## Update

+As of 2015.05.09 my system would still generate sporadic timeout errors.
+I've abandoned the hope that a background firmware task was doing something and would pass.
+I've now re-mounted all my filesystems (btrfs and ext4) without the `discard` flag I was using before.
+There's a chance this is the smoking gun as I've [seen this before](/linux/2013/05/05/ssd-trim/).

+Someone commented on my Github Gist saying they are seeing the same issues.
+Anyone else?
+Post in the comments below.